 \subsection{Distributed agency and communal authorship}

-Pak’s protocol-based artworks distribute creative agency among many participants, inviting communal authorship of the art.
-This follows a broader trend in generative and participatory art where creators “collaborate with users — either collectors or other artists — to distribute control,” effectively denying any single central author.
-In Pak’s projects, collectors and players are not passive owners but active co-creators of meaning and content.
-Lost Poets (2021) makes this clear: after minting their AI-generated Poet NFTs, collectors were empowered to name their poets and even invent backstories or verses for them, literally inscribing personal creativity into the work’s metadata.
-As Pak’s team noted, the “discoverers of this civilization will shape it,” meaning the community of holders defines the cultural narrative of the piece.
-Indeed, many participants wrote original poems and titles for their Lost Poets tokens, blending their own literary voice with Pak’s conceptual framework.
+Pak's protocol-based artworks distribute creative agency among many participants, inviting communal authorship of the art.
+This follows a broader trend in generative and participatory art where creators \emph{``collaborate with users---either collectors or other artists---to distribute control,''} effectively denying any single central author.
+In Pak's projects, collectors and players are not passive owners but active co-creators of meaning and content. \emph{Lost Poets} (2021) makes this clear: after minting their AI-generated Poet NFTs, collectors were empowered to name their poets and even invent backstories or verses for them, literally inscribing personal creativity into the work's metadata.
+As Pak's team noted, the \emph{``discoverers of this civilization will shape it,''} meaning the community of holders defines the cultural narrative of the piece.
+Indeed, many participants wrote original poems and titles for their Lost Poets tokens, blending their own literary voice with Pak's conceptual framework.

-Similarly, Censored (2022) turned its audience into co-authors.
-During the 48-hour open edition, nearly 14,000 messages were tokenized by users and added to the Censored collection.
+Similarly, \emph{Censored} (2022) turned its audience into co-authors.
+During the 48-hour open edition, nearly 30,000 messages were tokenized by users and added to the Censored collection.
 Each participant essentially created a piece of the overall artwork by embedding a personal message on the blockchain.
-The final collection is thus a mosaic of voices from the community (“Pak \& Assange \& You,” as the creators billed it), rather than a singular narrative.
-Even Merge can be seen as distributing authorship: almost 30,000 buyers collectively determined the supply and composition of that work’s outcome, making the “most expensive NFT” a product of crowd dynamics as much as Pak’s initial concept.
-This radical dispersal of agency recalls Umberto Eco’s idea of the “open work,” extended into the tokenized realm – the artwork is an evolving network of contributions.
-By building frameworks that require audience input to complete the work, Pak positions the community as co-creators.
+The final collection is thus a mosaic of voices from the community (``Pak \& Assange \& You,'' as the creators billed it), rather than a singular narrative.
+Even \emph{Merge} can be seen as distributing authorship: almost 30,000 buyers collectively determined the supply and composition of that work's outcome, making the \emph{``most expensive NFT''} \cite{Censored2022} a product of crowd dynamics as much as Pak's initial concept.
+This radical dispersal of agency recalls Umberto Eco's idea of the ``open work,'' extended into the tokenized realm---the artwork is an evolving network of contributions.
+By building frameworks that require audience input to complete the work, Pak positions the community as co-creators---enacting what Zeilinger terms \emph{``structures of belonging''} beyond mere ownership \cite{Zeilinger2023Structures}.
 The artistic authorship becomes plural and emergent from the group, rather than originating solely from the individual artist.